liamtimms/mrarch/archinstall.md

 6. **Generate fstab**: UUID genfstab -U (this is about the file system table using the device ID to find things... just do the first option)
 7. **Bootloader**: grub, install grub (installs the program "grub"), install bootloader grub-install (actually makes a bootloader (thing that loads the OS)), back
 8. **Enable dhcpcd**: Yes
-9. Do not click **archdi**, this will put you into a desktop environment set up and instart installing a bunch of programs, instead click **Back**
+9. Do not click **archdi**, this will put you into a desktop environment set up and start installing a bunch of programs, instead click **Back**
 10. **Unmount**, **Back**, **Reboot**
 11. the reboot will take you back to the live environment so at the start screen choose **Power off**